wbolster/flask-uuid/README.rst

 urls on a Flask application.
 It uses the standard library's ``uuid`` module to convert UUIDs to and from strings.

-This extension allows you to easily route and generate urls containing UUID, e.g. ``/page/fe4a3e33-cb4b-42ac-a29b-a8160a85af7e``.
+This extension allows you to easily route and generate urls containing UUID parts, e.g. ``/page/fe4a3e33-cb4b-42ac-a29b-a8160a85af7e``.

 .. _Flask: http://flask.pocoo.org